 Outliving empires: Roman concrete

 University of Utah geologist Marie Jackson's interest in Roman concrete was sparked by a sabbatical year in Rome where she studied tuffs and volcanic ash deposits.
 One by one, she approached the factors that made architectural concrete in Rome so resilient.
 One such factor, she says, is that the mineral intergrowths between the aggregate and the mortar which prevent cracks from lengthening, while the surfaces of nonreactive aggregates in Portland cement only help cracks propagate farther.

-While studying drill cores of Roman harbor concrete, Jackson and colleagues found an exceptionally rare mineral, aluminous tobermorite (Al-tobermorite) in the marine mortar.
-The mineral’s presence surprised everyone because it is very difficult to make.
+While studying drilled cores of Roman harbor concrete, Jackson and colleagues found an exceptionally rare mineral, aluminous tobermorite (Al-tobermorite) in the marine mortar.
+The mineral's presence surprised everyone because it is very difficult to make.
 For Al-tobermorite to form, you need very high temperature.
-“No one has produced tobermorite at 20 degrees Celsius,” she says.
-“Oh — except the Romans!”
+"No one has produced tobermorite at 20 degrees Celsius," she says.
+"Oh -- except the Romans!"

 Seeing how Jackon is a geologist, though, she immediately realized that the mineral must have appeared later.
 The team concluded with experiments backing them up that seawater percolated through the concrete in breakwaters and in piers, dissolving components of the volcanic ash and allowing new minerals to grow from the highly alkaline leached fluids, particularly Al-tobermorite and phillipsite, the latter being a related zeolite mineral formed in pumice particles and pores in the cementing matrix.
 In rare instances, underwater volcanoes, such as the Surtsey Volcano in Iceland, produce the same minerals found in Roman concrete.